-D. Cameco's licence applications fail to expressly consider climate change
+E. Cameco's licence application fails to expressly consider climate change

-The intervenors also strongly oppose the request for 20-year licences when Cameco has failed to consider the likely impacts of climate change on the sites and their surroundings in their application, written studies, and associated studies.
-The intervenors submit climate considerations are a necessary component of the licence applications if the CNSC is to find, pursuant to section 24(4) of the NSCA, that the licensee will make adequate protection for human health and the environment.
+The intervenors are also strongly oppose a request for a 20-year licence when Cameco has failed to consider the likely impacts of climate change on the site and its surroundings in their application, written studies, and associated studies.
+The intervenors submit climate considerations are a necessary component of the licence application if the CNSC is to find, pursuant to section 24(4) of the NSCA, that the licensee will make adequate protection for human health and the environment.